 CaptureFox : Screencasts recording with FirefoxFabian Piau | Saturday February 19th, 2011 - 07:35 PM

 CaptureFox has not been updated for a long time.
 Therefore, this plugin is no longer supported by the latest versions of Firefox.
-Unfortunately, I don’t know any alternatives for now.
+Awesome Screenshot & Screen Recorder is an alternative extension you can use.

 After installing and activating the plugin, a new icon appears in the status bar of Firefox.